GluuFederation/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

       secrets:
         gluuJackrabbitAdminPass: admin # make sure the value is equal to the one in old values.yaml
     ```

+1. Make sure that the completed `gluu-config` and `gluu-persistence` jobs are deleted.

 1. Run `helm upgrade <gluu-release-name> gluu/gluu -n <namespace> -f values.yaml`.

 1. Make sure the cluster is functioning after the upgrade.